Who is Robin on The Masked Singer?

 Published:

+Blob, Viking and Dragon found themselves in the bottom three, with the judges voting to save Dragon, sending the other two home.

+Blob was unmasked as Sir Lenny Henry, while Viking was unveiled as A-ha singer Morten Harket.

-So far, Sophie Ellis-Bextor, Mel B, Martine McCutcheon, Glenn Hoddle and John Thomson have all been unmasked on the show.
+Sophie Ellis-Bextor, Mel B, Martine McCutcheon, Glenn Hoddle and John Thomson have also all been unmasked on the show.

-That means seven The Masked Singer contestants still have to be revealed.
+That means five The Masked Singer contestants still have to be revealed.

 One of those is the show’s Robin, who has got fans and the judges and viewers alike seriously perplexed.